Search

 MoMo Productions/Getty Images

-If you're contributing to a Roth individual retirement account (IRA) as part of your retirement planning, you're enjoying the benefits of growing your nest egg while setting yourself up to potentially pay less income tax in your golden years.
-But you should be aware of some rules about when you can withdraw your money without incurring taxes or penalties.
+If you're contributing to a Roth individual retirement account (IRA) as part of your retirement planning, you're enjoying the tax-advantaged benefits of growing your nest egg while setting yourself up to make tax-free withdrawals down the road.

 What is the Roth IRA 5-year rule?